-The Council's financial assets relate to investments in term deposits and its share of equity within Civic Risk Mutual.
-The information included under note E1-1 is considered sufficient to meet the Fair Value disclosures requirements hence additional information is not included under this note.
+The Council's financial assets relate to investments in term deposits.
+The information included under note 7(b) is considered sufficient to meet the Fair Value disclosures requirements hence additional information is not included under this note.

 Financial liabilities

 Council does not have any liabilities which are fair valued.